 These new guidelines mean that kids will be in nearly all of their child-safety seats for a longer period of time.
 Parents should no longer change the position of a rear-facing convertible to forward-facing when a child turns 1.
 Many parents may wonder if an 18-month-old or 2-year-old will fit in a rear-facing car seat, but the child can simply fold their legs or sit cross-legged.

-To learn more about NHTSA’s recommendations, click here.
+To learn more about NHTSA’s recommendations for car seats and booster seats, click here.